ComprosoftCEO/trait_map/README.md

 ## Deriving

-If you enable the `derive` feature, you can automatically derive `TraitMapEntry`.
+If you enable the `derive` feature flag, you can automatically derive `TraitMapEntry`.
 You need to use one or more `#[trait_map(...)]` macros to specify which traits to register with the TraitMap.
 It uses the [`proc_macro_diagnostic`](https://doc.rust-lang.org/beta/unstable-book/library-features/proc-macro-diagnostic.html) feature to emit helpful warnings when compiling on nightly.